Skip to content

 0.75 / 1

-For its operations in Brazil, the company monitors deforestation with regular patrols and the Global Forest Watch Pro tool, and the area being monitored covers 4,578 ha.
+For its operations in Brazil, the company monitors deforestation with regular forest patrols and the Global Forest Watch Pro tool, and the area being monitored covers 4,578 ha.
 For its Indonesia operations, the company uses SiPongi+, together with Satelligence, to monitor all of its concession areas which totals 88,645 ha across Jambi and East Kalimantan (inclusive of set-aside and plantable areas).
-The evidence reported is not externally verified.
+Evidence is not externally verified.

 • P